 Church of Our Saviour offers you a warm and loving welcome.
 We are so glad that you are exploring our website, and we invite you to experience our community of faith.
 Most of us have had the experience of entering a new church, so we understand it can be an uncomfortable time.
-We provide information here and greeters will meet you at the door to help you engage with our community for the first time.
-However, if you have questions or would like to meet a member or one of our leaders prior to coming on a Sunday, please email Br.
+We provide information here, and greeters will meet you at the door to help you engage with our community.
+If you have questions or would like to meet a member or one of our leaders prior to coming on a Sunday, please email Br.
 Richard Edward.

-We’d like to meet you and help you find ways to both serve and be served among us.
+Above all, we hold our doors open as a place of prayer for all.
+Come and look, taste and see.
 Come and join us for worship next Sunday!
 If you’d like to know more, please fill out our Contact Form to help us start getting to know you.
 You can also sign up there for our weekly email newsletter.

 Directions & Parking

 Directions to Church of Our Saviour are available here.
 Parking is curbside in the neighborhood, and you can enter through the main entrance on the corner of Old Mill Street and Lovell.
 An accessibility ramp is available to our main entrance.

 Our primary worship is on Sunday mornings.
 If the Episcopal liturgy is new to you, we invite you to simply take it in, and feel free to ask questions about what you experience.
 There isn’t a wrong way to worship!
 During the service worshippers participate in prayers, responses, and singing as guided by our worship bulletin.
 We stand, kneel, and sit as we pray and listen.
 All are invited to come forward to receive communion or a blessing.